google/trillian/quota/etcd/README.md

 During regular system operation, no quota-related maintenance should be required, as the system should generate at least as many tokens as it spends.

-If a token outage happens there are a few built-in mechanisms that allow for manual intervention.
+If a token exhaustion happens, there are a few built-in mechanisms that allow for manual intervention.
 The question of whether intervention is needed, though, is an important one and should be answered before any attempts are made to bypass the system.
 For example:

 * is the `logsigner` working properly and able to keep with the current demand?
-* is there a spike in requests that may justify the current token outage?
+* is there a spike in requests that may justify the current token exhaustion?

-In genuine outages, it may be beneficial to let the quota system deny requests until regular operation is resumed.
+For "genuine" token exhaustion (i.e. the system really is under a load it can't cope with), it may be beneficial to let the quota system deny requests until regular operation is resumed.

-That said, the sections below describes actions that may done to deal with token outages.
+That said, the sections below describe actions that may done to deal with token exhaustion.
 All examples use `global/read` as the quota in question; substitute the name as appropriate.

 #### Resetting quotas